knockout/knockout/documentation/html-binding.md

 ---

 ### Purpose
-The `html` binding inserts raw HTML from a string into the associated DOM element without escaping the content.
+The `html` binding causes the associated DOM element to display the HTML specified by your parameter.

 Typically this is useful when values in your view model are actually strings of HTML markup that you want to render.